Where to find vegan food and restaurants in Rome, Italy

 Go for: juices, smoothies, salads and soups

-This is a place near the Vatican, where we stopped for a juice.
+This is a place near the Vatican, where I stopped for juice.
 I perceived the menu to consist of mainly light and healthy food.
 If you want to stay on your healthy eating path while in Rome and you are in the area, it’s worth a visit.
 Otherwise, there is an abundance of juices and smoothies all over Rome.

 Located: Via del Falco, 37/38, 00193 Roma RM, Italy